 Best for Eyes: Dr. Dennis Gross Triple Correction Eye Serum

 Unlike other retinol products that are meant for your whole face, this serum is for eyes only.
-It reduces the look of fine lines and wrinkles and can help control under eye circles and the crepiness that can appear over the eyelid.
-Dr. Gross, a well-known dermatologist in NYC, included ferulic acid (which offers sun protection) and dark-circle reducing licorice root extract to balance out the retinol.
-An added bonus: this product is vegan and cruelty free.
+It reduces the look of fine lines and wrinkles and can help control under-eye circles and the crepiness that can appear over the eyelid.
+Dr. Dennis Gross, a well-known dermatologist in NYC, included ferulic acid (which offers sun protection) and dark-circle reducing licorice root extract to balance out the retinol.
+An added bonus: This product is vegan and cruelty-free.

 Best for Body: Paula’s Choice RESIST Retinol Skin-Smoothing Body Treatment